eNorthman/movies/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.1.

+## Configuration

+Add a file `src/api-key.json` with its contents for example: `"12cba28"` (replace with a valid api key from omdbapi.com).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.